 Hey there, streamers and would-be YouTubers!
-As some of you may know, we often recommend you guys to start YouTube channels as a means of generating an audience on another platform.
-But before you begin that adventure, we need to cover a few basic things about YouTube.
+As some of you may know, I often recommend you guys to start YouTube channels as a means of generating an audience on another platform.
+But before you begin that adventure, I need to cover a few basic things about YouTube.
 These are things that everybody needs to know to have the best chance for your content to be seen among the colossal number of other YouTubers.
-For this article, the subject that we are tackling today is the Ideal YouTube Thumbnail size.
+For this article, the subject that I am tackling today is the Ideal YouTube Thumbnail size.

 What this article isn’t, is a guide for creating enticing Thumbnails.
-We will visit that subject later, but for now, we’ll leave you with this; Thumbnail creation is a skill that you hone.
+I will visit that subject later, but for now, I’ll leave you with this; Thumbnail creation is a skill that you hone.
 The first few that you create, you’ll probably hate.
-For example, our featured images for our older articles look like hot garbage compared to what we are capable of now.
+For example, our featured images for our older articles look like hot garbage compared to what I am capable of now.
 It is important, though, to keep trying, and experimenting.
 Eventually, you’ll develop that skill, and establish a thumbnail style that defines your channel.

 Not a Streamer?
 You should give it a try!
-We’ve got a guide to help you get started if your curious about it.
+I’ve got a guide to help you get started if you’re curious about it.

 Table of Contents